Want to make a difference in the lives of young children?

 Can I participate if I have children of my own?

 Unfortunately, this position is not compatible with those who have dependent children of their own, as you are required to live on-site and we do not allow other children in the Neighborhood.
-However, if you are interested in being involved with the work that Casa does, you may be interested in becoming a weekly volunteer instead.
+However, if you are interested in being involved with the work that Casa does, you may be interested in becoming a weekly volunteer or checking out our current employment opportunities.

 My major seems unconventional for this program.
 Should I still apply?

 We accept applicants from all different educational backgrounds into our program.
-While some majors occur more often in our program (Psychology, Pre-Med, Social Work, Early Childhood, etc.), we have had very successful Hands of Hope AmeriCorps Members from a wide variety of majors.
-What is most important is that you are passionate about the work that we do and can live and work well with children and other AmeriCorps Members.
-We are more interested in your attitude, work ethic, interest in social justice issues and your love for children than we are interested in your major area of study.
+While some majors occur more often in our program (Psychology, Pre-Med, Social Work, Early Childhood, etc.), we have had very successful Hands of Hope AmeriCorps Volunteers from a wide variety of majors.
+What is most important is that you are passionate about the work that we do and can work well with children and other AmeriCorps Volunteers.
+We are more interested in your attitude, work ethic, interest in social justice issues, and your love for children than we are interested in your major area of study.

-What costs are covered by the organization and what costs are covered by the Hands of Hope AmeriCorps Member?
+What costs are covered by the organization and what costs are covered by the Hands of Hope AmeriCorps Volunteer?

-On-site housing is provided to all Hands of Hope AmeriCorps Members.
-There is no cost to the Member for things such as rent, utilities, or Wi-Fi.
-All costs associated with caring for the children will be paid for by the organization.
-AmeriCorps Members’ personal expenses including, but not limited to, groceries, toiletries, etc. will be the responsibility of the AmeriCorps Member.
+On-site housing is provided to all Hands of Hope AmeriCorps Volunteers.
+There is no cost to the Volunteer for things such as rent, utilities, or Wi-Fi.
+All costs associated with caring for the children are paid for by the organization.
+AmeriCorps Volunteers’ personal expenses including, but not limited to, groceries, toiletries, etc. will be the responsibility of the AmeriCorps Volunteer.

 Do I need a personal vehicle?